isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 At this point, the instance is restored from the encrypted snapshot and all if it's attributes match the source instance it's replacing (we'll go over how to validate this in the following section).
 The next step is re-create all of it's read-replicas if any exist.
 And this task can require substantial custom automation depending on how these read-replicas were originally setup.
 For example, we had to redo and automate the following:

 1. re-create any DB users that were created directly on the original replica
-2. re-set [binlog retention hours](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql_rds_show_configuration.html) that were configured at the current replica
+2. re-set [binlog retention hours](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql_rds_show_configuration.html) that were configured on the original replica

 Lets go over these in order: